How to apply?

 3. The prospective doctoral student discusses the research topic, doctoral studies and their completion, as well as other supervisors with the future main supervisor.
 Each doctoral student must have at least two supervisors.
 The prospective doctoral student and the supervisors must negotiate and agree on responsibilities and commitment to supervising the student's research project.
 The supervisors must give their written consent on the application form.
 The prospective doctoral student draws up a preliminary research plan.
 The doctoral student must indicate in the application the doctoral programme for which the student is applying the right to study.

-4. The prospective doctoral student applies for the right to pursue doctoral studies using an application form:
+4. The prospective doctoral student applies for the right to pursue doctoral studies using an electronic form in Studyinfo.fi.

-The application, complete with the required signatures and attachments, shall be delivered to the faculty's Student and Learning Services.
+The application form, complete with the required signatures and attachments, shall be delivered to the faculty's Student and Learning Services.
 Application attachments: